apache/incubator-weex/doc/modules/animation.md

   * `delay`*(number)*: Specify the amount of milliseconds to wait between a change being requested to a property that is to be transitioned and the start of the transition effect.
 By default, the value is 0ms.
 * **callback** Callback which is called after the completion of transition.

+#### Note

+Animations listed in transform is much faster than other animaions, as they are GPU accelerated.
+Developers should make their own choice according to their situation.

 #### Example

 ```html